hjwp/www.obeythetestinggoat.com/content/static_site_with_pelican_foundation_pythonanywhere.md

 I then installed Pelican on my local PC and went through its default 'quickstart' setup.
-Once it's configured, you just run `make html` and it pulls in all your blog posts and other pages from a folder called *content*, converting them from mardown or RST to HTML.
+Once it's configured, you just run `make html` and it pulls in all your blog posts and other pages from a folder called *content*, converting them from markdown or RST to HTML.
 Perfect, except it has its own CSS and theme, which look nothing like my site.

 A pelican theme is a series of jinja2 templates in a folder.
 Making a custom